davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

 However, SBDG requires that the Geode property must have the `gemfire.` prefix in Spring Boot `application.properties`.
-This indicates that the property belongs to {pivotal-gemfire-name}.
-Without the `gemfire.` prefix, the property is not appropriately applied to the {pivotal-gemfire-name} cache instance.
+This indicates that the property belongs to VMware GemFire.
+Without the `gemfire.` prefix, the property is not appropriately applied to the VMware GemFire cache instance.

-It would be ambiguous if your Spring Boot applications integrated with several technologies, including {pivotal-gemfire-name}, and they too had matching properties, such as `bind-address` or `log-file`.
+It would be ambiguous if your Spring Boot applications integrated with several technologies, including VMware GemFire, and they too had matching properties, such as `bind-address` or `log-file`.